christophihl/startupengineer/content/_repos/dat_sci/04_dat_wra.md

 3. Performing `feature-based calculations` - using mutate()
 4. Performing `summary calculations` - Working with groups and summarized data
 5. `Reshaping` data (pivoting) - Converting from wide to long format and vice versa
-6. `Combining` data (Joining & Binding)
+6. `Combining` Joining & Binding data
-7. `Splitting & Combining` Column Text - Building features from text columns
+7. `Splitting & Combining` Building features from text columns

 We have used already most of the functions in the last sessions.
 However, in order to learn them you need to practice them.
 Let's see if you can solve the following tasks.
 We start with the `bikes_tbl` from the last Canyon case.
 First we have to replace the dots with the underscores and split the category column (same steps we have applied to `bike_orderlines_tbl`).